PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 is known.
 After synchronization, inspect the next unmodularized production helper and repeat the evidence-first process; commit and push only, with no pull request.

+## Static shape reconciliation extraction: pre-change record

+The next unmodularized production owner was `_reconcile_static_tensor_shapes`.
+The fixed-point implementation occupied 1,291 lines and depended on nine adjacent pure shape helpers for Slice, BatchMatMul, rank-four signature, reduce, Squeeze, and Conv/pool inference.
+Together, this cohesive shape-family interval contributed more than 1,500 lines to the central lowerer and forced unrelated pass maintenance to load its full multi-op decision tree.

+Ownership was measured before source work.
+IAT-LLIE exited 0 in 2.087 seconds with SWAP zero and invoked reconciliation 29 times, all with zero updates.
+Tier 3 `rf-detr-nano.onnx` then established the real owner: it exited 0 in 12.101 seconds with SWAP zero, invoked the helper 29 times, and recorded non-zero `(invocation, updates)` pairs `(1,141)`, `(3,16)`, `(11,16)`, `(13,138)`, `(15,16)`, and `(16,6)`, for 333 total updates.

+The fixed RF-DETR artifacts are:

+- float32:
+  `fda7d97eaad2b19ee2ac31411099067e78b747515952b7c65ba52a0f1454f1fb`;
+- float16:
+  `a80051b2d6bb871ee871f0d1528e1ea7c8d4e7f6ecbfc16daec4fa78d696fd1f`;
+- correspondence:
+  `262235cec5a8df73ff2afd7f1eb28678cc7312f4a19dd09d278fd8db77cbdec4`.

+A symbol-table dependency audit was completed before movement.
+The interval closes over ten functions and existing core ModelIR utilities only; it needs no lowerer import and introduces no cycle.
+The recorded maintenance problem was central context size and op-family coupling, not an observed conversion failure.
+Preserve the 32-pass fixed-point ceiling, operator order, direct metadata mutation, dynamic-signature rules, optional producer index, counters, and every helper signature.
+Algorithmic optimization or semantic narrowing is out of scope for this mechanical checkpoint.

+## Static shape reconciliation extraction: completed state

+`passes/static_shape_reconciliation.py` now owns reconciliation and all nine adjacent pure inference helpers.
+Ten thin lowerer wrappers retain every historical private name and signature.
+The move removes 1,542 implementation lines from the central lowerer while keeping the full decision tree in one cohesive module.
+Shared convergence continues to supply its existing `ModelIRGraphIndex`; standalone and fallback callers retain their original behavior.
+There is no topology, layout, lineage, cleanup, counter, pass-order, public API, or artifact change.

+The focused gate covers direct module/wrapper equivalence, indexed producer reuse, all existing shape-reconcile op families, dynamic Reshape, high-rank runtime shapes, window partition/reverse, binary layout convergence, final convergence, BatchMatMul, and rank-four signature inference.
+Results are:

+- focused shape-family and architecture selection:
+  `133 passed, 954 deselected in 3.15s`;
+- complete flatbuffer-direct architecture contract:
+  `217 passed in 40.62s`;
+- TensorFlow-import-blocked explicit direct, default direct, and direct `-cotof`: `3 passed in 4.27s`;
+- scoped Ruff, syntax compilation, and `git diff --check`: pass.
+Whole-file lowerer Ruff retains exactly the parent's one inherited F401 and ten F841 findings, with no new finding.

+The post-extraction RF-DETR run exited 0 in 10.811 seconds with SWAP zero and reproduced all 29 invocation counts, the six non-zero positions, 333 total updates, and all three artifacts byte-for-byte.
+Because the executable TFLite artifacts are identical, no duplicate real-model inference was run.
+No failure or regression is known.
+After this checkpoint is synchronized, continue with the next unmodularized production helper using the same evidence-first, short-model, sequential, zero-SWAP policy; commit and push only, and do not create a pull request.